 Appeals on matters involving children and families

 The Commonwealth Court was established in 1968 and is unique to Pennsylvania.
 It is one of Pennsylvania's two statewide intermediate appellate courts.
-The Commonwealth Court is primarily responsible for legal matters involving state and local governments and regulatory agencies.
+The Commonwealth Court is primarily responsible for matters involving state and local governments and regulatory agencies.
 It also acts as a trial court when lawsuits are filed by or against the Commonwealth.
 Cases are generally heard by panels of three judges in Philadelphia, Harrisburg and Pittsburgh, although, on occasion, they may choose to hold court in other locations.
 Cases may also be heard by a single judge or by en banc panels of seven judges.

 Original civil actions brought by and against the Commonwealth